Mariners can’t come back from five-run third inning as Diamondbacks avoid sweep

 Leake had to be scratched from his previous start due to an illness, but said he felt no issues during his outing.
 He pitched six innings, allowing the five runs on seven hits with no walks and six strikeouts.
 He allowed just one hit after the third.

 “I thought Mike threw the ball pretty good and as the game went on he got better,” Servais said.
-“He left a couple pitches up, but he threw ball fine.
+“He left a couple pitches up, but he threw the ball fine.
 Just the one inning got him.”

-The Mariners scratched out run in the first inning against Greinke.
-Mitch Haniger reached on a throwing error by Ketel Marte, advanced to third on Denard Span’s two out single to left and trotted home on Kyle Seager’s line-drive single to right.
+The Mariners scratched out a run in the first inning against Greinke.
+Mitch Haniger reached on a throwing error by Ketel Marte, advanced to third on Denard Span’s two-out single to left and trotted home on Kyle Seager’s line-drive single to right.

-Seattle again struggled with runners in scoring position, going 1-for-10 while stranding nine runners on base.
+Seattle again struggled with runners in scoring position, going 1 for 10 while stranding nine runners on base.

-Greinke pitched 6 2/3 innings, allowing just the one unearned run on five hits with two walks and six strikeouts to improve to 13-8 on the season.
+Greinke (13-8) pitched 6 2/3 innings, allowing just the one unearned run on five hits with two walks and six strikeouts.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.